Gaussians on Fire: High-Frequency Reconstruction of Flames: Results

-For a quantitative evaluation, we apply 4DGS~(\citeauthor{Wu_2024_CVPR})~\cite{Wu_2024_CVPR} and 4DGS~(\citeauthor{yang2023gs4d})~\cite{yang2023gs4d} as established baseline methods.
-Both methods were randomly initialized and trained using the author-provided parameter values for the DyNeRF \emph{flame salmon} scene.
+For a quantitative evaluation, we apply 4DGS~(Wu et al.)~\cite{Wu2024FourDGS}, 4DGS~(Yang et al.)~\cite{yang2023gs4d}, Grid4D~\cite{10.5555/3737916.3741850}, and FreeTimeGS~\cite{Wang2025FreeTimeGS} as established baseline methods.
+Aside from FreeTimeGS, which applies its own RoMa initialization~\cite{edstedt2024roma}, all other baseline methods were initialized from COLMAP points.
+We used the author-provided hyperparameter configurations for the DyNeRF \emph{flame salmon} scene.
 To compare the overall visual quality, we report PSNR, SSIM, and LPIPS.
-For the more local metrics PSNR and SSIM we mask out the synchronization pattern.
+For the more local metrics PSNR and SSIM, we mask out the synchronization pattern.
+We limit the quantitative comparison to GS-based baselines because they are the only class of methods that operate in the same efficiency regime targeted in this work; alternative dynamic volumetric reconstruction approaches are substantially more computationally expensive and therefore not directly competitive for our intended use case.
 Furthermore, we provide additional masked variants PSNR\textsubscript{flame} and SSIM\textsubscript{flame} that only evaluate reconstruction quality in those regions of the image that contain motion.
-To evaluate the plausibility of the rendered depth, we compare it against a predicted monocular depth after linear alignment and report this score as RSME\textsubscript{depth}.
-As shown in Tab.~\ref{tab:comparison}, our proposed method outperforms both baselines in reconstructing the dynamic fire with significantly higher results in PSNR\textsubscript{flame} and SSIM\textsubscript{flame}.
-Our method further outperforms 4DGS~(\citeauthor{Wu_2024_CVPR}) in all full-frame metrics (LPIPS, PSNR, SSIM).
-4DGS~(\citeauthor{yang2023gs4d}) archives higher full-frame-metrics than our proposed method, indicating strong capabilities in reconstructing the background.
-In contrast to our method, which does not alter the static scene during the optimization of the dynamic fire, 4DGS~(\citeauthor{yang2023gs4d}) adjusts the full scene dynamically, which allows it to deal with slight temporal variations in the background, leading to visually accurate but spatially inconsistent reconstructions.

-The spatial degeneration of both baseline methods is evident in their significantly higher depth error compared to our proposed method.
-This behavior is directly observable in the rendered frames depicted in Fig.~\ref{fig:compositions}.
-In summary, our method provides both a visually accurate flame reconstruction and geometrically plausible depth, in contrast to both other methods.
+To evaluate the plausibility of the rendered depth of the flame, we compare it against a predicted monocular depth after linear alignment and report the score as RMSE\textsubscript{depth}.
+A central methodological point of our evaluation is that frame-wise image metrics alone are insufficient for dynamic fire reconstruction: methods with partially competitive PSNR can still fail catastrophically in 3D structure and temporal behavior.
+Taken together, the image, depth, video, and velocity metrics allow us to distinguish between methods that merely match frame appearance and methods that recover a temporally and geometrically meaningful 4D reconstruction.